matthiasfostel/LineageOS_Rhine_Amami/README.md

 # Special Thanks

-Big thank you to the sonyxperiadev and SonyLOS teams, as well as derfelot and Micha-Btz.
+Big thank you to the LineageOS, Sonyxperiadev and SonyLOS teams, as well as derfelot and Micha-Btz.